HighInBC/SolderOven/hardware/rev_f/README.md

 - Mounting holes are too crowded and too close to the edges.
 Have to expand board size
 - The DS18B20 is attached to ADC6, this port is only for analog reading and cannot control the port.
 Next revision has this moved to PD5

+Added a bodge wire from PD5 to the DS18B20 data line.
+Works correctly.